Remedy Entertainment: Background and founding (1995–1998)

 Remedy's original logo, designed by Henri Loikkanen, was introduced in July 1996.
-Its resemblance to LucasArts' logo prompted LucasArts to threaten with legal action, resulting in its removal in July 1998.
+Its resemblance to the LucasArts logo prompted LucasArts to threaten with legal action, resulting in its removal in July 1998.

 The company was founded by members of different demoscene groups that worked on creating demos for personal computers (PCs) and Commodore International's Amiga PCs.
 In 1994, inspired by Bloodhouse and Terramarque, Finland's first commercial video game developers, members of the Future Crew demogroup realised that their group would not evolve into a commercial developer by itself, and they would have to set up a new company.
 They decided to found the company they called Remedy to produce video games and began recruiting other like-minded individuals with a demoscene background.
 Remedy's founding members were Samuli Syvähuoko, Markus Mäki, Sami Nopanen, John Kavaleff and Sami Vanhatalo.
 The company was officially established on 18 August 1995.
 At the time the company was founded, most members were only in their early twenties.
 They produced their first video game in the basement of Syvähuoko's parents' house in Espoo's Westend district.

 The team began developing a racing game, initially known as HiSpeed, based on the first idea the team pitched.
 Scott Miller, the founder of Apogee Software, provided creative input and suggested the racing game should introduce vehicular combat elements.
 Renamed Death Rally, Apogee Software released the game in 1996.
 Needing dialog for the game, Remedy's Petri Järvilehto contacted a long-time friend Sam Lake, who was studying English literature at University of Helsinki at the time, to help; Lake subsequently remained at Remedy and would eventually become the studio's creative director.

 In 1997, Remedy also created a benchmarking tool, Final Reality, with the team later spinning off as a new sister company, Futuremark.
 In a letter dated 9 July 1998, LucasArts, through attorney John Sullivan, approached Remedy and threatened legal action, claiming the Remedy logo was copied from the top part of LucasArts' logo.
-By that time, Remedy had already been in the process of redesigning their logo, as their logo at the time did not properly reflect Remedy as a company.
+By that time, Remedy had already been in the process of redesigning its logo, as its logo at the time did not properly reflect Remedy as a company.
 The old logo was taken off Remedy's website in July, and was replaced by a question mark.
 The new logo, designed by Kiia Kallio, was unveiled on 29 April 1999.